gjkrediet/Fossil_Timer/README.md

-# timer
+# Fossil Timer
- Just a timer based on better timer made by Daniel Dakhno (which was ment to be a replacement for the Fossil timer).
+ Just a timer based on better timer made by Daniel Dakhno (https://github.com/dakhnod) which was ment to be a replacement for the Fossil timer.
  The original 'better timer' integrated three funtions: A stopwatch, an alarm clock and a timer.
 Since I myself only use the latter and I found the better timer to be too complex I decided to strip it and make the timer-function more useable (to myself at least).

 ## Description